9aia/thal/CONTRIBUTING.md

 ## Managing the Content

 > [!TIP]
-> You can edit the content directly in the `./content` folder or the translations in the `./app/locales` folder via GitHub website, but it's recommended to edit the content locally or in a codeshare.
+> You can edit the content directly in the `./content` folder or the translations in the `./app/locales` folder via GitHub website, but it's recommended to edit the content locally or in a collaborative coding session.

 To manage the content of the application, we use a Git-based CMS called [Nuxt Content](https://content.nuxt.dev/) and an AI-powered framework called [Psitta](https://github.com/9aia/psitta).
 You can find some of the content in `./content` folder and the rest in `./app/locales` folder.